Which Hydrangea Should I Plant? 15 Best Hydrangeas for Every Garden

 It has year-round beauty, with showy late spring and summer flowers, burgundy fall color and beautiful cinnamon-colored bark providing four seasons of interest.

-This large, irregularly shaped shrub grows 6-8 feet tall and wide and prefers uniformly moist soil (it does not like wet or soggy soil).
+This large, irregularly shaped shrub grows 6-8 feet tall and wide and prefers uniformly moist soil.
+It does not, however, like standing water or soggy conditions.

 4. Best for: Creating Drama